A Deep Learning Model of Mental Rotation Informed by Interactive VR Experiments: Discussion

-\paragraph{On Reaction Times} While we have mainly focused on explaining the \emph{actions} taken by humans in our interactive version of the experiment (because these explicit actions are more informative about human mental processes than reaction times alone), our model design has been guided by observations on reaction times, and it informs us on the mental processes these reaction times could correspond to.
-First, we found in our non-interactive version of the experiment (corresponding to the original mental rotation task) a variability of response times at large angular disparities which puts in question the hypothesis of a fixed and continuous rotation speed at 60°/s, first posited by \citet{shepard1971mental}.
+\textbf{On Reaction Times.} While we have mainly focused on explaining \emph{actions} taken by humans in our interactive version of the experiment, our model design has been guided by observations on reaction times, and it informs us on the mental processes these reaction times could correspond to.
+First, we found in our non-interactive version of the experiment a variability of response times at large angular disparities which puts in question the hypothesis of a fixed and continuous rotation speed at 60°/s, first posited by \citet{shepard1971mental}.
 We also observed a similarly large variability of response times in an open dataset produced by \citet{ganis2015new}, confirming our own results.
 As further evidence for discrete jumps, in our interactive experiments subjects naturally performed ballistic movements with the joystick, and were unperturbed by having the objects disappear during the rotation.
-Both these observations guided our modelling effort towards discrete actions in rotation space.
+Both these observations guided our modeling effort towards discrete actions in rotation space.
 In turn, our model provides a plausible explanation for the linear response time curves.
-As the angular disparity between Shepard-Metzler shapes increases, the chances that the Shepard-Metzler shapes end in different `quadrants' and thus have different symbolic descriptions increase, in turn increasing the chances that an action or more need to be taken.
+Indeed, as the angular disparity between Shepard–Metzler shapes increases, the chance that they end in different `quadrants' and thus have distinct symbolic descriptions also rises, which in turn necessitates one or more sequential actions.
 However, our model cannot directly explain the increase in response time from 120° to 180°, as both these angular disparities necessitate at least one action, and typically takes no more than one action both in humans and in our model.
-One hypothesis for slower response times at 180° than 120° is that the neural implementation of rotation actions in the brain takes more time for large angles than small angles (see speculation in paragraph `Mental Actions: Why and How?').
+One hypothesis for slower response times at 180° than 120° is that the neural implementation of rotation actions in the brain would take more time for large angles than small angles (see speculation paragraph `Mental Actions: Why and How?' in \hyperref[sapp:action_why]{App.~\ref*{sapp:action_why}}).